jasper-zanjani/notes/docs/Misc/Intelligence.md

 When discontent exploded in 1919, and CSO couldn’t respond effectively, the Interior Ministry formed the **Special Section (SS)** to centralize intelligence collection.
 CSO was closed and files transferred to SS in 1925.

-**Egyptian Military Intelligence** was being Egyptianized in the late 1930s.
+**Egyptian Military Intelligence** was being indigenized in the late 1930s.
 MI officers were complicit in the army coup of 23 July 1952.
 Once the Free Officers were in power, they set about creating a new intelligence community.
 The **Military Intelligence Directorate (MID)** as it was then called, became active in covert action and subversion across the Middle East and Africa.